ApoorvaKashyap/Fine-Tune/README.md

 ## Chosen Project: Web Based MP3 Player

 The Music Player will be developed from scratch using Python.
-It will be web-based, i.e., it will have a  web server which will have music stored in mp3 format.
+It will be web-based, i.e., it will have a  web server fropm where music will be downloaded and adde to the app's playlist.
 The player will search for a music track on demand and then play the music track if found.
-Otherwise, it will ask the user if they want to add the music track to the server.
+Otherwise, it download the track from the server.

+Server:

 ### Functionalities

-1. Play a track already stored in server.
+1. Play a track already downloaded through the app.
-2. Ask whether the user wants to add the track to the server, if the demanded track is unavailable.
+2. If the demanded track is unavailable, then download it from the server.
-3. Have the Play/Pause, Fast Forward and Skip Buttons.
+3. Have the Play/Pause, Forward Seek and Backward Seek Buttons.
-4. Allow the creation, modification and deletion of a playlist.

 ### Libraries Used

 1. OS - To work with directories and filesystems.
-2. PyTube - To access songs from the internet.
+2. PyTube - To access songs from Youtube.
 3. URLLib - To access the html codes of webpages.
 4. Re - To find the matching expressions in the search results.
+5. MoviePy - To convert the downloaded file into .mp3 format.
+6. PyGame - To control the Music Playback.
+7. PIL - To insert image into Tkinter Labels

 ` P.S. - The App is still in development.The privacy of users is not an important priority at this stage. `